Twosday: Events

 The interest surrounding the date was a social media phenomenon, with the hashtag #22222 receiving 58 million views on TikTok.
 Google marked the date with an Easter egg.

 Twosday was marked by festivities in several cities.
 In Prague, a parodical party was organized on the tram line 22 at 22:22 (10:22 pm).
 In Dubai, United Arab Emirates, the Museum of the Future was officially opened to commemorate the palindrome date.
-In schools around the United States, children buried time capsules, and did other activities themed on the number two.
+In schools around the United States, children buried time capsules, often set to open on March 3, 2033 (3/3/33) which be known as "Threesday" as by then the then elementary students would likely be high school seniors by then, and did other activities themed on the number two.

 Many people chose the date for their weddings.
 In Sacramento, California, 222 couples were married, in a collective wedding at the California State Capitol.
 In Las Vegas, Nevada, weddings were performed at the Harry Reid International Airport.
 It was suggested that the number of weddings may have broken the record for the most weddings in a single day in Clark County, Nevada.
 In Singapore, 500 couples were scheduled to be wedded, nine times more than the usual.

 Various businesses engaged in Twosday-specific sales promotions.
 An American food holiday "National Margarita Day" coincided with Twosday, and various thematic activities relating to Twosday took place, mostly in the form of sales promotions (such as 22% discounts).
 The Korean girl group Nmixx made its debut on 2022/02/22.
-Kanye West held a listening party for Donda 2, his eleventh studio album, on this date, and intended to release it on the same date; it was later released on 2022/03/22, exclusively on Kano Computing's Stem Player.
+Kanye West held a listening party for Donda 2, his eleventh studio album, on this date, and intended to release it on the same date; it was later slightly delayed and released on 2022/02/23, exclusively on Kano Computing's Stem Player.